 Boca Grande Beaches

-Known as the tarpon fishing capitol of the world, Boca Grande is a picturesque mix of tropical Florida and New England.
-The town itself is a mix of mansions and modest homes.
-Its population consists of locals and wealthy homeowners who spend winters there.
+Known as the tarpon fishing capital of the world, Boca Grande is a picturesque mix of tropical Florida and New England charm.
+The town itself is a blend of mansions and modest homes.
+Its residents are a mixture of locals and affluent homeowners who spend their time soaking up the sun and living the Boca Grande lifestyle.

-Five beaches line the western part of the island, and a grand inn graces the outskirts of “town.”
-Former President George Bush and his son, the current President George W. Bush and other family members are known to frequent the inn each winter.
+Five beaches line the western part of the island and a grand inn graces the outskirts of “town.”
+Former Presidents George H. W. Bush and his son, President George W. Bush, along with their family members are frequent visitors to the Island during the winter months.
+Many people enjoy spending their stay at the historic Gasparilla Inn.

 Boca Grande Pass